The 9 Most Dangerous Hikes in the World (2026 Update)

 Have you ever heard of the abandoned village of Machu Picchu in Peru?
 But yes, it is indeed this Inca city perched in the Andes at an altitude of 2440 meters!
 Well, the summit of Huayna Picchu is located a hundred meters as the crow flies from this city listed as a UNESCO World Heritage Site.
 Its summit even overlooks the ruins, offering you one of the most beautiful archaeological panoramas in all of South America.

-But to reach it, you will have to climb dizzying stairs where only a rope will keep you from falling.
-If you have vertigo, don’t even try it even if the view is clearly worth it!
+To reach this destination, youโll have to ascend vertigo-inducing stairs, where only a rope will prevent you from falling.
+If you suffer from vertigo, itโs strongly advised to abstain, even though the view is undeniably worth the challenge!

 3. To the top of Half Dome

 Do you know Yosemite National Park, California?
 It is a land belonging to the Sierra Nevada where man has never settled.
-Today, this park is even one of the most beautiful natural regions in North America.
-Thanks in particular to the various granite domes that overlook the fertile valley.
+Today, this park is one of the most beautiful natural regions in North America.
+Thanks, in particular, to the various granite domes that overlook the fertile valley.

-The Half Dome is the perfect example, which culminates at 2693 meters above sea level.
+The Half Dome is a perfect example.
+You can culminate at 2693 meters above sea level.
 By climbing this granite summit, you will be 1440m higher than the valley, which gives you access to an exceptional landscape!
-But, to enjoy such a spectacle, you will have to climb the famous Half Dome hiking trail, which is one of the most dangerous in the United States.
+But to enjoy such a spectacle, you will have to climb the famous Half Dome hiking trail, which is one of the most dangerous in the United States.

 The Perilous Treks of Asia

-Only practicable on foot, the Kokoda track was the scene of clashes between the Australians and the Japanese during the Second World War.
-The path has not changed one iota since then and it is with astonishment that you will come across the graves of soldiers who died in combat throughout the course!
+Practicable only on foot, the Kokoda Track was the scene of clashes between the Australians and the Japanese during the Second World War.
+The path has not changed one iota since then, and it is with astonishment that you will come across the graves of soldiers who died in combat throughout the course!

 Ready to attempt the impossible?